 - Drawing on the information provided by the spend analysis and determining how each category is best purchased.

 - Establishing the procedures and processes for managing procurement activity, including implementing thresholds that trigger the use of a particular procedure or process such as a competitive tender.
-These must also ensure that a college complies with UK and EU procurement legislation.
+These must also ensure that a college complies with UK procurement legislation.